Ngafuan, Augustine (Kpehe) (b. April 7, 1970, Monrovia, Liberia), finance minister (2008-12) and foreign minister (2012- ) of Liberia.

 Nxumalo, Sishayi (Simon) (b.
 1936 - d. [car crash] Feb.
 25, 2000, near Siteki, Swaziland), finance minister (1983-84), deputy prime minister (1993-98), and acting prime minister (1996) of Swaziland.

 Nyachae, Simeon (b.
 Feb.
 6, 1932, Nyaribari, Nyanza province, Kenya), finance minister of Kenya (1998-99).
-He steadily won the respect of the financial markets and the international donor community, as well as ordinary Kenyans, after his appointment in early 1998.
+Having earlier served as minister of agriculture (1993-97), he steadily won the respect of the financial markets and the international donor community, as well as ordinary Kenyans, after his appointment as finance minister in early 1998.
 He was also leading a bid to restore a suspended International Monetary Fund loan.
 But his effort to get a grip on the government's chaotic finances and stamp out rampant official corruption finally cost him his job.
 Pres.
 Daniel arap Moi demoted him in 1999, but the widely-respected minister hit back and said the move was designed to block his drive against corruption.
 Nyachae said his drive to reform Kenya's tax collection agency and his decision to publish a list of powerful figures who owed large sums to the country's banks made him "many enemies in influential places in the public and private sectors."
 He said, "Doing what was necessary in the interests of the country was a bitter pill to many people who benefit from corruption and financial indiscipline in the public sector."
 He resigned from the government, refusing to take up the post of industrial development minister that was offered him in the cabinet reshuffle.

 Nyako, Murtala (Hammanyero) (b.
 Aug.
 27, 1943, Mayo-Belwa [now in Adamawa state], Nigeria), governor of Niger (1976-77) and Adamawa (2007-08, 2008-12, 2012- ).